MjCote/CHEM-308/PChem-Topics.md

 Equation \ref{eig} says that when a matrix multiplies one of its eigenvectors the effect is equivalent to multiplying that eigenvector by a scalar (which we call its eigenvalue).
 But scalar multiplication of a vector only changes the vector's length, not its orientation.
 (Causing a vector to point in exactly the opposite direction is not considered a change in orientation for our purposes.)
 We can therefore conclude that when a matrix representing an observable multiplies one of its eigenvectors, it leaves the orientation of the eigenvector unchanged.
 This, in turn, corresponds to leaving the quantum state unchanged.
 It is important to remember that _only_ if the vector is an eigenvector of the matrix does multiplication by the matrix leave the vector's orientation unchanged.
 This is a _special case_.
 In other cases, matrix multiplication changes vector orientation which implies a change in quantum state.

 Eigenvectors and eigenvalues are particularly important when we describe making a measurement on a quantum system.
-Assume for concreteness that our $$n \times n$$ matrix $$\mathbf{O}$$ corresponds to an observable property,$$O$$, of the system.
+Assume for concreteness that our $$n \times n$$ matrix $$\mathbf{O}$$ corresponds to an observable property, $$O$$, of the system.
 We can now state one of the central ideas in quantum theory.
 Note that the newly introduced word _eigenstate_ simply refers to a state represented by an eigenvector:

 > **_An idealized measurement of property $$O$$ of a system will yield one of the $$n$$ eigenvalues of the operator $$\mathbf{O}$$ as a  result.
 If the eigenvalue $$\lambda_{i}$$ is obtained, then after the measurement the system is left in the corresponding eigenstate,  represented by $$\vec{v}_{i}$$._**